 - Dating relationships, including negative relationships and breakups

 - Sleep deprivation

-If a medical checkup rules out any underlying physical cause/illness, and especially if the symptoms seem to occur around the same time as certain stressors (such as tests) or at certain times of the week (such as Sunday evenings before the school week starts), anxiety or depression may be the cause.
+Symptoms of depression can vary in children and are different from a temporary change in mood or sadness.
+If your child displays signs of depression lasting more than two weeks, or if symptoms seem to occur around the same time as certain stressors (such as tests) or at certain times of the week (such as Sunday evenings before the school week starts), anxiety or depression may be the cause.

 Signs of depression in children